 When doubling or tripling the recipe, don’t increase the spices at first.
 Doubling the spices can create a bitter flavor!
 Taste after blending, then adjust spices to taste.

 - Chickpeas: use 1 ½ cups homemade cooked chickpeas.
-Learn our three different ways to cook chickpeas from dry: Instant Pot, quick soak, or traditional soak.
+Learn our three different ways to cook chickpeas from dry: Instant Pot, stovetop (traditional), or quick soak.
 Using cooked from dried chickpeas creates the creamiest hummus!

 - Tahini: substitute sugar-free sunflower or pumpkin seed butter.